First GSL issued: India set to have a leaner, meaner Army

 The second part would also include the merger of the two weapons and system procurement agencies, apart from creating a new post of Deputy Chief.
 The new Deputy Chief would coordinate with the military intelligence, operations and the logistics wings.

 Further the creation of a consolidated information warfare wing is also expected.
 This would subsume the two existing wings of the DGMI and the DGMO.
-In addition to this the DG (Military Training) wing wold be merged with the Army Training Command based in Shimla.
+In addition to this the DG (Military Training) wing would be merged with the Army Training Command based in Shimla.